uva-cs/cs4102-f21/courselogistics/mods-6-7-8-topics.md

     - The DP solution (its advantage over greedy, the "i,j" problem, etc.)

 - Sequence Problems: string-edit distance and LCS
+	- **UPDATE as of 11/15:** There will NOT be any questions on sequence problems on the quiz!
+You can safely ignore the topics listed next.
 	- *Note:*  Floryan lectured on string-edit distance and Horton lectured on LCS.
 You will be able to choose which problem to answer questions about on the quiz
     - Prefix-strings as subproblems
     - String-edit distance